jakobsitory/05_CPP05_42CC/README.md

 - Demonstrating the interaction between the `Bureaucrat` and `Form` classes.

 ### **ex02 - No, you need form 28B, not 28C...**
-The No, you need form 28B, not 28C... project involves creating specific types of forms and handling their execution.
+Specific types of forms and handling their execution.

 **Key objectives included:**